backprop-ai/backprop/docs/source/Tasks.rst

 Supported Tasks
 ---------------

-Tasks can be imported from ``kiri.tasks``.
+Tasks can be imported from ``backprop.tasks``.
-The core ``Kiri`` class uses tasks in the background, so usage is very similar.
+The core ``Backprop`` class uses tasks in the background, so usage is very similar.
 Using tasks directly offers some more finegrained control on an individual task level.

-See the full reference in :ref:`kiri-tasks`.
+See the full reference in :ref:`backprop-tasks`.

 Q&A
 ^^^